hyemin-han/BayesFactorFMRI/README.md

 At the last stage, you will decide either to run the analysis locally or on a cluster.
 Once you decide to run the analysis locally, then GUI will call Python and R automatically at the end of the process.
 If you choose to run the analysis on a cluster, the GUI will end.
 You have to upload created files (including both codes, image files, etc.) to a cluster and run run_this.py.
 These files will be created in a working directory that you specify in GUI.
-In this process, you may need to write additional code(s) to run run_this.py on the cluster (e.g., slurm batch).
+In this process, you may need to write additional code(s) to run run_this.py on the cluster (e.g., slurm batch including "python (or python3) run_this.py").

 <b> In order to see how to perform Bayesian second-level analysis and meta-analysis with tutorial datasets, please refer to one of these:</b>